csommerl/js120/lesson2/lesson2_notes.md

 ## [2.13 Dealing with Context Loss II](https://launchschool.com/lessons/1eaf5e37/assignments/dc50753a)

-### Inner Function Not Using the Surrounding Context
+### The Problem: Inner Function Not Using the Surrounding Context

 ...